-- 3.2.1 Administration.
+3.2.1 Administration.
 Applications for admission are administered by the GCTS Office.
-Decisions on applications are made by the Admissions Committee of the AD Council. - 3.2.2 Departmental approval.
-Each application for admission is considered by the applicant's proposed department of study.
-The Admissions Committee can make an offer of admission only with the approval of the department concerned. - 3.2.3 College approval.
+Decisions on applications are made by the Admissions Committee of the GSC.

+3.2.2 College approval.
 Each application is also considered by the applicant's proposed college of registration.
-Applicants are advised to contact the Director of AD Studies at their proposed college of registration, preferably prior to the application deadline, and to request information about the college's resources and requirements for AD studies, including financial aid.
-The Admissions Committee can make an offer of admission only where a participating college agrees to admit the applicant. - 3.2.4 Deadlines.
-An application for September admission into the M.A. program, including all supporting documentation, must be received by December 16.
-Late applications received on or before March 31 will be considered if space permits.
+Applicants are advised to contact the Director of Graduate Studies at their proposed college of registration, preferably prior to the application deadline, and to request information about the college's resources and requirements for graduate studies, including financial aid.
+The Admissions Committee can make an offer of admission only where a participating college agrees to admit the applicant.

+3.2.3 Deadlines.
+An application for September admission into the MA (USMC) program, including all supporting documentation, must be received by dates indicated each year under "Key Academic Dates" on www.tst.edu.